What Does it Take to Be an Obstetrician or Gynecologist?

-In the United States, there were 21,700 jobs for Obstetrician or Gynecologist in 2016.
+There were about 21,700 jobs for Obstetrician or Gynecologist in 2016 (in the United States).
 New jobs are being produced at a rate of 15.2% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Obstetrician or Gynecologist by 2026.
-There will be an estimated 900 positions for OB-GYN per year.
+Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for OB-GYN are North Dakota, Arizona, and Utah.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an OB-GYN ranges between $92,040 and $208,000.

 Obstetricians and Gynecologists who work in Alabama, Alaska, or Colorado, make the highest salaries.

 How much do Obstetricians and Gynecologists make in different U.S. states?

 Tools & Technologies Used by Obstetricians and Gynecologists